flipcamp/engagingstudents4/essays/pellegrin.md

 - solo bass introduction (head starts at 0:21)
 - conduct in a medium 4 (hypermetric 2)
-- for this example, simply keep track of the 8-measure hypermetric units (4 conducted measures) and do not be concerned with the larger formal structure
+- for this example, simply keep track of the eight-measure hypermetric units (4 conducted measures) and do not be concerned with the larger formal structure
-- the low fifths in the piano often occur on the downbeats of these 8-measure hypermetric downbeats
+- the low fifths in the piano often occur on the downbeats of these eight-measure hypermetric downbeats
 - during the solos, the chord changes of the head are not followed
 - rather, a modal approach is taken, based on E&#9837; Aeolian, with increasing amounts of outside playing (playing notes outside of the mode) as each solo progresses
 - saxophone transcription of the album is available from Hal Leonard